dylanljones/pyrekordbox/README.md

 #### Windows

 SQLCipher can be used by building the libary against an amalgamation with [sqlcipher3].
-For a detailed instruction, see [INSTALLATION].
+For a detailed instruction, see the [installation guide][installation].

 #### MacOS